nossrf/libkolibre-xmlreader/README.md

 Platforms
 ---------------------------------
-libkolibre-xmlreader has been tested with Linux Debian Squeeze and can be built using dev packages from apt repositories.
+Libkolibre-xmlreader has been tested with Linux Debian Squeeze and can be built using dev packages from apt repositories.

 Dependencies